 In addition, there are nearly 31,000 motorcyclists registered in Palm Beach County.
 Even though the Florida Department of Highway Safety and Motor Vehicles has been working toward stemming the number of motorcycle fatalities across the state, motorcycle accidents resulting in injuries and wrongful deaths are still occurring on a regular basis.
 In fact, motorcycle fatalities in Florida alarmingly rose by almost 30% from 2009 to 2010.

 DUI accidents are 100% preventable.
 If you or someone you love has been injured due to a drunk driver, it is imperative that you speak with a personal injury attorney as soon as possible.
 In addition to the criminal charges the drunk driver will be facing, they can also be subject to a civil lawsuit brought by the victims of the accident or their families.
 In addition, it is possible for an establishment that served alcohol to be held liable if their patron then got behind the wheel of a car and caused injuries to others.
-For more information regarding your rights if you or someone you love is the victim of a drunk driving crash, contact the West Palm Beach DUI injury attorneys from Wolf and Pravato at 1-954-633-8270.
+For more information regarding your rights if you or someone you love is the victim of a drunk driving crash, contact the DUI injury attorneys from the law offices of Wolf and Pravato at 1-954-633-8270.